 With renewed interest in gold and silver mining, the early 1900s witnessed new mines.
-Skidoo, Rhyolite, and Keane Wonder became large-scale operations.
-The boom towns which sprang up around these mines flourished during the first decade of the 20th century but soon slowed down after the panic of 1907.
+Skidoo, Inyo, and Keane Wonder became large-scale operations.
+The boom towns, including Rhyolite, which sprang up around these mines flourished during the first decade of the 20th century but soon slowed down after the panic of 1907.
 Prospectors including Shorty Harris and Pete Aguereberry scoured the mountains searching for metals such as gold, silver, antimony, copper, lead, zinc, and tungsten.
 Prosperous large-scale metal mining in Death Valley ended around 1915 and the once bustling towns which supported them became ghost towns.

 In February 1933 President Herbert Hoover signed the proclamation creating Death Valley National Monument.
 This resulted in a temporary closing of monument lands to prospecting and the filing of new mining claims.
 By prior agreement the monument was quickly reopened to prospecting and mining by Congressional action in June of the same year.